Former AVG investors build cyber security fund to chase growth

 AVG went public in 2012, raising $125 million in an initial public offering that valued the firm at $870 million.

-Seewald said Evolution's experience with the New York Stock Exchange-listed AVG, founded nearly 25 years ago in the Czech Republic, differentiated it from other investment funds circling the sector by providing deeper knowledge of both the United States and Europe.
+Seewald said Evolution's experience in the Nasdaq-listed AVG, founded nearly 25 years ago in the Czech Republic, differentiated it from other investment funds circling the sector by providing deeper knowledge of both the United States and Europe.

 Research firm CB Insights data shows cyber security financing deals have totaled $7.3 billion since 2010.
 Some have warned of a bubble although Seewald expects to avoid it.